The FAQ should provide quick answers to the most common questions.

 What is Micro?

-Micro consists of open source libraries and tools to help with microservice development.
+Micro is built as open source libraries and tools to help with microservice development.

-- go-micro - A pluggable Go RPC framework for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
+- Framework - A Go framework for writing microservices; service discovery, rpc, pub/sub, etc.

-- go-plugins - Plugins for go-micro including etcd, kubernetes, nats, rabbitmq, grpc, etc.
+- Plugins - Plugins for the framework and runtime including etcd, kubernetes, nats, grpc, etc.

 There’s a slack community with thousands of members.

 Invite yourself at micro.mu/slack/.